 Minnesota Sea Grant offers internships to graduate and undergraduate students enrolled in Minnesota colleges and universities.
 Interns apply their knowledge and skills acquired through coursework to help Minnesota Sea Grant fulfill its mission.
 Interns can work in the areas of outreach, communication, education or research.

 This scholarship pays up to $8,000 per school year for up to 2 years and includes a 10-wk, paid summer internship at a NOAA facility.
 Applicants must be US citizens, college sophomores, have a GPA at least 3.0, and be in a NOAA-related major.
 Applications available at the link above from November to January (due at end of January)

 Graduate Research Support Fellowships

-National Marine Fisheries Service — Sea Grant Joint Graduate Fellowship Program in Population Dynamics and Marine Resource Economics
+National Marine Fisheries Service — Sea Grant Joint Graduate Fellowship Program in Population and Ecosystem Dynamics, and Marine Resource Economics

 These fellowships strengthen ties between Sea Grant and the National Marine Fisheries Service (NMFS).
 Applicants must be enrolled in a PhD program at a U.S. university, and some institutional matching funds are required.
 Four fellowship awards are usually given, each with 2-3 years of support.
-Population Dynamics fellows will work on the dynamics of living marine resources and the development and implementation of quantitative methods for assessing their status.
+Population and Ecosystem Dynamics fellows will work on the dynamics of living marine resources and the development and implementation of quantitative methods for assessing their status.
 Marine Resource Economics fellows will work on development and implementation of quantitative methods for assessing the status or economics of the conservation and management of living marine resources.

 - Application information for Population Dynamics fellowship (PDF)